 3.6.1 Methods

 Forward projections of each of the five CUs with the Interior Fraser Coho SMU were done using the samSim modelling tool (Appendix 8).
-Finer-scale projections at the scale of sub-populations were not possible as spawner-recruit data series were not available at this scale.
+Finer-scale projections at the scale of sub-populations were not possible as spawner-recruitment data series were not available at this scale.
 As a result, projection-based LRPs using the IFCRT recovery target was not possible; we were restricted to looking at CU-level status estimates based on Sgen.
-Parameters characterizing CU-level population dynamics, marine survival rates, and exploitation rates were derived directly from data sets described in Section 3.2.
+Parameters characterizing CU-level population dynamics, smolt-adult survival rates, and exploitation rates were derived directly from data sets described in Section 3.2.
 Base case parameters and alternative parameter values tested in sensitivity analyses are provided in Table ??.
 Additional details on key model parameterizations and sensitivity analyses are also described in text below.

 Projection model outputs were used to estimate projection-based LRPs using the methods described on Section 2.3.2.
 Forward projections were run for 30 years over 20,000 simulation trials, with projections initialized using spawner abundances from the most recent four return years, 2016 - 2020.
 The high number of simulation trials was required to stabilize LRP estimates given the binning of aggregate escapement in 200-fish intervals to identify LRPs based on probability thresholds.
 Simulated trajectories were near equilibrium after 4 years of projections during which trajectories depended primarily on the historical time-series (Figures 9.2 and 9.3).